The

 Yoma

 38a MISHNAH.
+AND THESE WERE

-AND THESE WERE MENTIONED TO THEIR SHAME: THEY OF … THE HOUSE OF ABTINAS WOULD
+MENTIONED TO THEIR SHAME: THEY OF … THE HOUSE OF ABTINAS WOULD NOT TEACH ANYTHING ABOUT THE PREPARATION OF THE INCENSE;

-PREPARATION OF THE INCENSE.
+ANYTHING ABOUT THE PREPARATION OF THE INCENSE.

 Yoma

-38a Our Hakhamim[22] taught: The house of Abtinas were expert in
+38a Our Hakhamim taught: The house of Abtinas were expert in preparing

-specialists from
+Sages sent for specialists from

 The offering of the “ketoret” was carried out in complete seclusion.
 The Torah tells us:

-Vayikra (Leviticus) 16:17 any person shall not be in the Tent of Meeting when he comes to provide atonement in the Sanctuary
+Vayikra (Leviticus) 16:17 any person shall not be in the Tent of

-The Gemara[23] teaches: Because of lashon hara, tzaraat befalls a person.
+The Gemara[21] teaches: Because of lashon hara, tzaraat (leprosy) befalls a person.
 Yet [the Gemara asks] doesn’t Rav Anani bar Sason teach that when the kohen gadol wears the garment known as the me’il, this atones for the nation’s lashon hara?

-The Gemara (as explained by Rashi) answers: If the lashon hara caused a fight, tzara’at results.
+The Gemara, as explained by Rashi, answers: If the lashon hara caused a fight, tzara’at results.
 Otherwise, the wearing of the me’il atones.

 Yet does not Rav Simon teach that the ketoret atones for lashon hara, for we read in this parasha that Aharon atoned for the people with ketoret?
 Yes, the ketoret, which is usually burnt privately in the inner sanctum of the Mishkan, atones for lashon hara spoken in private, while the me’il atones for lashon hara spoken in public.
 [Until here from the Gemara.]